-There’s little to no point developing a Business Intelligence strategy that doesn’t correlate with the aims of your business.
+There’s little to no point in developing a Business Intelligence strategy that doesn’t correlate with the aims of your business.
 The point of BI is to reveal areas where improvements can be made, but better yet, to make the process of finding out what those improvements are, simpler.
-Decision making is made simple when you’ve got the data to back it up – and the end goals become easier to attain.
+Decision-making is made simple when you’ve got the data to back it up – and the end goals become easier to attain.

 Aligning your strategy with the vision and values of the business is the first way to start setting a structure as to how your BI strategy will work.
 But what are your aims?